Phi Persei: Variability

 Phi Persei is a variable star with both rapid and longterm variations in its brightness and spectrum.
 Variations occur on a daily timescale which may be related to the rotation of the primary star.
 Any variations originating with the secondary are difficult to detect due to its comparative faintness.
 Slower variations, including deep fades, are also seen.
 Some of the variations may correspond to the orbital period, possibly eclipses of gas streams or hot spots, but the occasional deep fades do not match any particular orbital phase.
 The variations are classified as γ Cassiopeiae-type, shell stars with eruptions and irregular fading.

-Naming

-Flamsteed followed Ptolemy in treating φ Persei as being in Andromeda and gave it the designation 54 Andromedae.
-It is isolated from the main stars of Perseus, but lies within its formal borders.